Laura Bayley: Legacy

-Bayley's work was usually overlooked in twentieth-century assessments of the Brighton School, with some film historians simply calling her "Smith's wife" or "Mrs. Smith".
-Several twenty-first-century film historians have drawn attention to this neglect and to her contributions, though she remains relatively little-known in the field.
+Bayley's work was usually overlooked in twentieth-century assessments of the Brighton School, with some film historians simply calling her "Smith's wife" or "Mrs. Smith."
+Several twenty-first-century film historians have drawn attention to this neglect and her contributions, though she remains relatively little-known in the field.

 The British Film Institute's Screenonline database ranks Bayley as "the most prolific British actress" in turn-of-the-century cinema.
 In program notes for the Pordenone Silent Film Festival, where three Bayley films were shown in 2002, the film historian David Robinson cited Bayley and her sisters as the first known comediennes in British film.
-The film writer Ellen Cheshire, in a 2016 study of women working behind the camera in early film, identified Bayley as film history's first woman cinematographer.
+In a 2016 study of women working behind the camera in early film, the film writer Ellen Cheshire identified Bayley as film history's first woman cinematographer.

 In a discussion of Bayley's collaboration with Smith, the film historian Frank Gray wrote: "Laura Bayley brought to this creative work a keen understanding of popular texts, an unself-conscious and dynamic style of acting and a rich sense of humour.
-Audiences which still laugh at her winking at the camera when watching Mary Jane's Mishap are acknowledging her considerable achievement."
+Audiences who still laugh at her winking at the camera while watching Mary Jane's Mishap acknowledged her considerable achievement."